As more and more women venture into the world of business, we have gathered some of the best business books for women.

 For many entrepreneurs, they pay their expenses but take years to pay themselves.
 In this book, he gives you a formula for setting up your business.

-He explains how to calculate the percentages to pay your self, your expenses, amount to set aside for taxes and even for profit!
+He explains how to calculate the percentages to pay yourself, your expenses, the amount to set aside for taxes, and even for profit!
 Many women don’t feel confident dealing with money, but this book will give them the tools to put their business on the right path for financial success!

 Marketing Director for a law firm in West Palm Beach, FL